Introduction

 Setuid

-Setuid files are files ran with owner's privileges, as opposed to normal binaries that are run with current user's privileges.
+Setuid files are files ran with the owner's privileges, as opposed to normal binaries that are run with current user's privileges.
 These files are obviously potential security risks, especially if their owner is root.
 A common example of a setuid file is the utility passwd.
-In order for users to change their password, they need access to the /etc/shadow file, but they cannot be allowed to read the file directly, since this contains the hashed passwords for all users.
-The setuid bit being set means that this executable will execute as the owner of the file (in this case root), allowing /etc/shadow to be read and modified without allowing the user to directly access the contents of this file.
+In order for users to change their password, they need the access to the /etc/shadow file, but they cannot be allowed to read the file directly, since it contains the hashed passwords for all users.
+The setuid bit being set means that this executable will execute as the owner of the file (in this case the root user), allowing /etc/shadow to be read and modified without allowing the user to directly access the content of this file.

 You can retrieve a list of the setuid files on the system by running the following command: